How to Look After Donkeys – The Basics

 A donkey cannot be given just any scraps to eat.
 They must maintain a healthy diet, or they can become obese or subject to illness and disease.
 The following should be adhered to where possible.

-• Donkeys must eat little and often.
-Munching on their foods all day is much better than providing them with two large meals in the morning and afternoon.
+- Donkeys must eat little and often.
+Munching on their food all day is much better than providing them with two large meals in the morning and afternoon.

 Maintain a healthy lifestyle

 Once a donkey’s home and diet are sorted, you must also take responsibility to ensure your donkey remains clean and healthy.
-Both new and experienced owners should check their donkeys for these five things on a daily basis:
+Both new and experienced owners should check their donkeys for these five things daily:

 If any of these appear abnormal, contact a vet immediately.

-To ensure your donkey lives as healthy life as possible, the following are also recommended:
+To ensure your donkey lives as healthy a life as possible, the following are also recommended:

-• Teeth must be examined yearly by an equine dentist.
-You should also keep a look out to see if everything appears okay and nothing in the mouth is bothering the donkey.
+- Teeth must be examined yearly by an equine dentist.
+You should also regularly check that everything appears okay and nothing in the mouth is bothering the donkey.

-• Regular checks for worms are super important as they can be common within the species.
-Keeping habitats clear of waste is a way to prevent your donkey contracting worms.
+- Regular checks for worms are super important as they can be common within the species.
+Keeping habitats clear of waste is a way to prevent your donkey from contracting worms.

 As we mentioned, looking after donkeys is hard work.
 You should only invest in a donkey if you have the means and are prepared to give them a lot of love and attention.
 Many donkeys all over the world aren’t looked after properly, causing illness and disease that can lead to death.